Opinion polling for the 2021 Icelandic parliamentary election

-In the run up to the 2021 Icelandic parliamentary election, various organisations carry out opinion polling to gauge voting intention in Iceland during the term of the Althing.
+In the run up to the 2021 Icelandic parliamentary election, various organisations carried out opinion polling to gauge voting intention in Iceland during the term of the Althing.
 This article lists the results of such polls.
 The date range for these opinion polls is from the previous election, held on 28 October 2017, to the present day.

-The 2021 elections are to be held on 25 September 2021.
-By law, the election were to be held on or before 23 October 2021.
+The 2021 elections were to be held on 25 September 2021.
+By law, the election had to be held on or before 23 October 2021.
 In July 2020, Prime Minister Katrín Jakobsdóttir proposed the date 25 September as the election date.
 The date of the election was officially published on 12 August.